rtmigo/prefnotifiers_flutter/README.md

 }
 ```

-## Wait for value
+## Load

-For a newly created `PrefNotifier` the `value` returns `null` until the object reads the actual data from the storage.
+For a newly created `PrefNotifier` the `value` returns `null` until the object
+reads the actual data from the storage.
+Asynchronous **loading starts
+automatically when the object is created**.

 But what if we want to get actual data before doing anything else?

 ``` dart